evafroehlich/website/_posts/2017-04-01-travel-kyiv-getting-there-and-around.md

 ---
-title: Travel Kyiv, Ukraine - Short Trip Tips - Getting There And Around
+title: Travel to Kyiv, Ukraine - Getting There And Around - Short Trip Tips
-description: Kyiv, getting there and around
+description: A short guide about traveling to Kyiv, Ukraine.
+Kyiv, getting there and around.
-header: Travel Kyiv, Ukraine - Short Trip Tips - Getting There And Around
+header: Travel Kyiv, Ukraine - Getting There And Around - Short Trip Tips
 comments: true
 category: travel
 ---